Gen Z Insights: 5 Key Trends in Personal Care and Cosmetics

 Gen Z, the generation born roughly between 1997 and 2012, is reshaping the personal care and cosmetics industry with its unique values, behaviours, and expectations.
 As the first truly digital-native generation, their preferences are influenced by a blend of personal beliefs and social consciousness.
 Brands must navigate this complex landscape to stay relevant.

-In May 2024, Opeepl conducted research called Gen Z Tracker, Wave 2.
+In May 2024, Opeepl conducted research called Youth Pulse, Wave 2.
 The survey included 2,500 participants aged 15-27 from France, Germany, Italy, Spain, and the UK.
 Here, we explore five key trends revealed by the study that define the Gen Z approach to personal care and cosmetics.

 1. In-Store Shopping is Still Strong, But Omni-Channel is Gaining Ground